syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

-> Note: Record can be selected using a single mouse click or using UP or DOWN Arrow Keys
+N> Record can be selected using a single mouse click or using UP or DOWN Arrow Keys

 ### SelectionMode - MultiSimple